MysteryBlokHed/Yolosmith/README.md

 After either method, a popup should open.
 If it doesn't, make sure to approve popups from the YOLO website.
 Fill out the fields and press the "Spam" button.
-A counter will the amount of messages sent will be updated below the button.
+A counter with the amount of messages sent will be updated below the button.

 ## License